erdc/air-water-vv/2d/hydraulicStructures/broad_crested_weir/README.rst

 top of the domain is left open and the right wall of the domain allows the flow to leave the domain.
 A free-slip condition is set at the bottom of the domain.
-There is an air ventilation on the right side of the weir to maintain atmospheric pressure at the nappe.
+There is an air ventilation on the right side of the weir to maintain atmospheric pressure below the nappe.
 In the following figure, a simple sketch of the structure is presented showing the main parameters.

 .. figure:: ./BroadWeir.bmp